 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of energy engineering company McDermott International (NYSE:MDR) dropped 18% today after announcing earnings.
+What: Shares of energy engineering company McDermott International (NYSE:MDR) fell as much as 10.6% today after the company reported earnings.